Student rights and responsibilities

 • Confidentiality and privacy of your personal information within the limits imposed by the law and our duty of care to students.

 • Access your personal information.
 Staff can provide copies of forms/letters/other documents you have previously submitted to us.
-You can formally request access to other information under the Freedom of Information Act 1982 (FOI Act).
+You can formally request access to other information held by DUSA by making a formal request to the Student Advocacy & Support Service Manager.

 • Make a complaint about the service and expect that this complaint will be investigated appropriately and the outcome communicated to you.